vizzuhq/ipyvizzu-story/docs/docs/environments/jupyter/colab.md

 You can change the CSS style width and height parameters of your story with the `set_size` method.

-Note: In Collab, the Story appears too large by default, so it is recommended to set the size.
+Note: In Colab, the Story appears too large by default, so it is recommended to set the size.

 ```python
 story.set_size(width="800px", height="480px")